spatie/image-optimizer/README.md

 SVGs will be minified by [SVGO](https://github.com/svg/svgo).
 No extra options will be passed, so SVGO's default configuration will be used.

+Please be aware that SVGO can break your an svg.
+You'll find more info on that in this [excellent blogpost](https://www.sarasoueidan.com/blog/svgo-tools/) by [Sara Soueidan](https://twitter.com/SaraSoueidan)

 ## GIFs

 GIFs will be optimized by [Gifsicle](http://www.lcdf.org/gifsicle/).
 These options will be used: